On cellular rational approximations to $\zeta(5)$: Abstract

 \section{Abstract}

-We analyse a certain family of cellular integrals, which are period integrals on the moduli space $\mathcal M_{0,8}$ of curves of genus zero with eight marked points, which give rise to simultaneous rational approximations to $\zeta(3)$ and $\zeta(5)$.
-By exploiting the action of a large symmetry group on these integrals, we construct infinitely many \emph{effective} rational approximations $p/q$ to $\zeta(5)$ satisfying
+We analyse a certain family of cellular integrals, which are period integrals on the moduli space $\mathcal M_{0,8}$ of curves of genus zero with eight marked points, and give rise to simultaneous rational approximations to $\zeta(3)$ and $\zeta(5)$.
+By exploiting the action of a large symmetry group on these integrals, we construct an infinite \emph{effective} sequence of rational approximations $p/q$ to $\zeta(5)$ satisfying